 famous for the Cotswold stone a soft stone which yellows with age.
 Many

 cottages will be seen built of Cotswold stone.

-Gloucestershires only indoor climbing centre.
-Offering climbing for young
+Gloucestershires only Indoor Adventures Activity Centre.
+Offering Climbing for young

 and old with any ability, walls up to 13metres high and state of the art